cybozu-go/moco/docs/design.md

 ### How to perform Point-in-Time-Recovery(PiTR)

-TBD

-A backup job has the responsibility as follows:

-- Upload full-dump files to object storage and create `MySQLDump` resources.
-- Upload binary logs to object storage and create `MySQLBinlog` resources.

-The operator executes the Job periodically by creating CronJob for each `MySQLCluster`.
+If you want to perform PiTR, you need to download a full dump backup file and subsequent binlog files.

 When the `MySQLCluster` with `spec.restore` is created, the operator starts deploying a MySQL cluster as follows.

 1. The operator bootstrap the MySQL servers as same as [this procedure](#How-to-deploy-MySQL-servers).
-1. The operator lists `MySQLDump` and `MySQLBinlog` based on `MySQLCluster.spec.restore.fromSelector`.
+2. The operator lists `MySQLDump` and `MySQLBinlog` based on `MySQLCluster.spec.restore.fromSelector`.
-1. The operator create backup job if `MySQLCluster.spec.restore.pointInTime` is within today.
+3. The operator create backup job if `MySQLCluster.spec.restore.pointInTime` is within today.
-1. The operator fetches dump files and binary logs from object storage.
+4. The operator fetches dump files and binary logs from object storage.
-1. The operator restores the MySQL servers at `MySQLCluster.spec.restore.pointInTime`.
+5. The operator restores the MySQL servers at `MySQLCluster.spec.restore.pointInTime`.

 Packaging and deployment
 ------------------------